MinaProtocol/mina/README.md

 * ocaml-base (built by us, stored in gcr, ~7.1GB -- external dependancies and haskell)
 * nanotest (built with `make docker`, used with `make dev`, ~7.8GBm)

+# License

+This repository is distributed under the terms of the Apache 2.0 license, available in the LICENSE fail and online at https://www.apache.org/licenses/LICENSE-2.0.
+Commits older than 2018-10-03 do not have a license or this notice, but are distributed under the same terms.